Bernardo Tolomei

-Bernardo Tolomei (10 May 1272 – 20 August 1348) was an Italian Roman Catholic theologian and the founder of the Congregation of the Blessed Virgin of Monte Oliveto.
-In the Roman Martyrology he is commemorated on August 20, but in the Benedictine calendar his optional memorial is celebrated on the previous day.
+Bernardo Tolomei (10 May 1272 – 20 August 1348) was an Italian Catholic priest and the founder of the Congregation of the Blessed Virgin of Monte Oliveto.
+In the Roman Martyrology he is commemorated on 20 August, but in the Benedictine calendar, his optional memorial is celebrated on the previous day.

 Bernardo Tolomei was beatified by Pope Innocent X on 24 November 1644 and was canonized by Pope Benedict XVI on 26 April 2009.

 Life

-Giovanni Tolomei was born at Siena in Tuscany on the May 10, 1272.
+Giovanni Tolomei was born at Siena in Tuscany on 10 May 1272.
 He was educated by his uncle, Christopher Tolomeo, a Dominican, and desired to enter the religious life, but his father's opposition prevented him from doing so, and he continued his studies in secular surroundings.
-After a course in philosophy and mathematics he devoted himself to the study of civil and canon law, and of theology.
-While studying law in Siena, he joined the Confraternity of the Disciplinati di Santa Maria della Notte dedicated to aiding the sick at the Hospital della Scala.
+After studies in philosophy and mathematics, he devoted himself to the study of civil and canon law, and of theology.
+While studying law in Siena, he joined the Confraternity of the Disciplinati di Santa Maria della Notte, a group dedicated to aiding the sick at the Hospital della Scala.
 Tolomei became a professor of law at the University of Siena.
-For a time Tolomei served as a knight in the armies of Rudolph I of Germany.
-After his return to Siena he was appointed by his fellow citizens to the highest positions in the town government.
+For a time he served as a knight in the armies of Rudolph I of Germany.
+After his return to Siena, he was appointed by his fellow citizens to the highest positions in the city government.
 While thus occupied he was struck with blindness.
 He is said to have vowed himself to religion in gratitude for the recovery of his eyesight through the intercession of the Blessed Virgin.

-In 1313, Giovanni, together with two companions, Patrizio di Francesco Patrizi and Ambrogio di Nino Piccolomini, noble Sienese merchants and members of the same Confraternity, retired to Accona on a property belonging to his family.
-He had taken the name of "Bernard" (in its Italian form Bernardo) out of admiration for the Abbot of Clairvaux.
+In 1313, Tolomei, together with two companions, Patrizio di Francesco Patrizi and Ambrogio di Nino Piccolomini, noble Sienese merchants and members of the same Confraternity, retired to Accona on a property belonging to his family.
+He had taken the name of "Bernard" (in its Italian form Bernardo) out of admiration for The Cistercian abbot, St. Bernard of Clairvaux.
 Here they lived a hermitic penitential life characterised by prayer, manual work and silence.